bobk48/linuxthetextbook/README.md

-Advisory information will be updated regularly, appearing on this README page in numerical order from bottom to top, oldest to most recent, giving important news about issues related to the content of this repository, and also keep you up to date on important changes to our representative Linux systems since the printing of the book.
+Advisory information will be updated regularly, appearing on this README page in numerical order from bottom to top, oldest to most recent, giving important news about issues related to the content of this repository, and also keeping you up to date on important changes to our representative Linux systems since the printing of the book.

 If you follow the instructions in the printed book Preface, you will be able